cwohlman/meteor-payments/README.md

     // Both collections share these fields:

     _id: "Some unique id"
+    , providerId: "The unique id of this transaction in the providers db"
+    // this should be an id returned by the payment provider which is unique
+    // across all requests, generally called a requestId, this id, if provided
+    // should be unique across all log entries
     // executorId is null in the case that your server performs updates in
     // the background
     , executorId: "The userId which performed this transaction"
     // userId should never be null, and no transaction should ever have
     // multiple userIds
-    , userId: "The userId who's account was affected by this transaction"
+    , userId: "The userId who's account was affected by this transaction" , customerId: "The customerId of the affected user in the providers db"
     // amount should be positive for credits, negative for debits.
     , amount: "The amount of the transaction, null for non-transactions" , paymentMethodId: "The id of the payment method to be used"